 Here’s some essential things to look for:

-- Low prices – When comparing wholesale prices, work out the profit margins on the products you resell to customers.
-The lower the wholesale price, the larger the margin and the more profit your business will make.
+- Low prices – When comparing prices, work out the profit margins on the products you resell to customers.
+The lower the price, the larger the margin and the more profit your business will make.

 - POS materials – Check if you can get hold of point of sale (POS) materials, such as posters, displays or product photos for use on your website.